influitive/influitive-crafters/_posts/2015-10-20-web-scraping-and-apis.md

 ---
 layout: post
 published: false
-title:  "Extracting meaningful data from the web.
-Pt.1"
+title:  "Extracting meaningful data from the web"
 author: "Eduardo Poleo"
 date:   2015-10-20
 description : "Integrating rails APIs with js dynamic frameworks to create interactive sites"
 categories:
   - development
 ---

-At influitive great part of our app uses rails as JSON API that integrates with [React](https://facebook.github.io/react/) at certain endpoints to generate highly interactive views.
-In this series of posts I am going to show how we can use process to generate interactive graphics using the [D3](http://d3js.org/) library.
+At Influitive a great deal of our app dumps JSON data at certain endpoints; this data is then processed and integrated with [React](https://facebook.github.io/react/) to generate highly interactive views.
+In this and a subsequent post I am going to show how we can use a similar process to generate interactive graphics using rails and the [D3](http://d3js.org/) library.

-The data that we are going to use corresponds to the [Public Salary Disclosure of Universities 2014](http://www.fin.gov.on.ca/en/publications/salarydisclosure/pssd/orgs-tbs.php?year=2014&organization=universities&page=1) in Ontario.
+The data that we are going to use corresponds to the [Public Salary Disclosure of Universities 2014](http://www.fin.gov.on.ca/en/publications/salarydisclosure/pssd/orgs-tbs.php?year=2014&organization=universities&page=1) for Ontario.
 In this first post we are going to gather this data by means of web-scraping and dump it as JSON in different endpoints.
-In the following post we'll use the D3 library to generate sleek web plots out of this data.
+In the following post we'll use the D3 library to generate dynamic web plots out of this data.

 ###### Mechanize, Rails and Web-Scraping
 We are going to use the [Mechanize](https://github.com/sparklemotion/mechanize) gem to gather our the data, but first we need to take a close look at the DOM structure we are about to scrape.
-Fortunately, the people of the Ontario goverment have created a nicely structured page that we can easily scrape.
+Fortunately, the people of the Ontario government have created a nicely structured page that we can easily scrape.
 The snippet below shows the parts we really care about:

 ```html
 <thead>